9th Worldjamboree 1957

 |

-celebrate the Jubilee of Scouting and the 100th birthday of Baden Powell
+the Jubilee of Scouting and the 100th birthday of Baden Powell simultaneously,

-simultaneously, a large gathering was organised together with de Indaba (Zulu-word
+a large gathering was organised together with de Indaba (Zulu-word for

-for gathering for leaders) and the Rover Moot (gathering for rovers) under the
+gathering for leaders) and the Rover Moot (gathering for rovers) under the name

 a beautiful natural park, where 33.000 scouts from 80 countries camped for 12